-'Imitation not Reliable': Lata Mangeshkar Reacts to Singer Ranu Mondal's Newfound Fame
+'Imitation Not Reliable': Lata Mangeshkar Reacts to Singer Ranu Mondal's Newfound Fame

 Recently there was the case of Ranu Mondal who sang herself into fame with Lataji's "Ek pyar nagma hai" from penury and anonymity.

-Himesh Reshamiyya even recorded a song with the lady, who was dazed by all the attention.
+Himesh Reshammiya even recorded a song with the lady, who was dazed by all the attention.
 The euphoria and praise soon got out of hand.
 The rumours amplified.

 There were reports that Salman Khan had bought Ronu Mondal a 50-lakh home and has offered her a chance to sing in "Dabangg 3".